Last Updated on August 26, 2020 by queenie mak

 Lurou Fan (魯肉飯)

-Perhaps one of my favourite classic Taiwanese dishes of all time!
+Perhaps one of my favourite classic Taiwanese food of all time!
 It is a braised pork in a soy sauce cooked with five spices and served over white rice.
-Depends where you go, the pork is served as a whole piece of pork belly or diced up pork belly.
+The pork is served as a whole piece of pork belly or diced up pork belly.
 Either way, it goes really well with the radish and white rice.
 Savour the flavourful sauce and the tenderness of the pork.

 Where to eat Lurou Fan